Ishaq Dar: Foreign Minister (2024–present)

+In May 2026, during US–Iran talks mediated by Pakistan, U.S. President Donald Trump stated that Pakistan and several other Muslim-majority countries would join the Abraham Accords as part of a broader agreement with Iran.
+Dar subsequently rejected speculation that Pakistan might normalize relations with Israel, reaffirming Pakistan's longstanding position that it would not recognize Israel until the establishment of an independent Palestinian state based on the pre-1967 borders, with East Jerusalem as its capital.

 Daronomics

 Ishaq Dar served as finance minister of Pakistan across four terms, implementing economic policies known as Daronomics.
 These policies included maintaining a fixed dollar-rupee exchange rate, supported by foreign currency loans, keeping the State Bank of Pakistan's policy rate low, and managing inflation through subsidies and cheap imports.
 While aimed at regulating the economy, these measures faced criticism for lacking long-term sustainability.

 During his 1998–1999 term, Dar responded to a devaluation crisis by confiscating $11 billion from local dollar accounts, converting them at the official rate of Rs 46 per dollar.
 This led overseas Pakistanis to rely on informal remittance channels.
 His 2013–2017 tenure focused on stabilizing the exchange rate by injecting dollars into the market, which ultimately worsened the current account deficit and contributed to Pakistan's 2019 IMF bailout.

 Personal life

 Family

-Dar belongs to a family of businessmen and traders of Kashmiri origin.
 He is regarded as the most trusted aide of the Sharif family.
 In 2004, Dar's eldest son married Nawaz Sharif's daughter Asma Nawaz in Jeddah, Saudi Arabia.